sourcegraph/about/blogposts/2020/introducing-codeintel-db.md

 With the release of 3.21, Sourcegraph will ship with a _second_ Postgres database instance, named `codeintel-db`, which we use to store the data that powers [precise code intelligence](https://docs.sourcegraph.com/code_intelligence/explanations/precise_code_intelligence).

-We've [written previously](https://about.sourcegraph.com/blog/evolution-of-the-precise-code-intel-backend/) about the architectural changes we've made to the code intelligence backend.
-This post is yet another submission in the archaeological trail of how the code intelligence team's effort shaped Sourcegraph on a technical level, and will explain why we chose to swap out our persistence layer - a very non-trivial difference in our architecture.
+We've [written previously](https://about.sourcegraph.com/blog/evolution-of-the-precise-code-intel-backend/) about the architectural changes we have made to the code intelligence backend.
+This post is yet another submission in the archaeological trail of how the code intelligence team shapes Sourcegraph on a technical level.
+The post explains why we chose to swap out our persistence layer - a very non-trivial difference in our architecture.

 **TL;DR 1**: If you are a customer currently using precise code intelligence, [skip to the notes below](#notes-for-site-admins) to see how this could affect your instance.